-Clarendon Housing Authority is a public housing agency in Clarendon, Arkansas.
-As of October 16th, 2018, Clarendon Housing Authority has 2 waiting lists that are open now or opening soon.
+Clarendon Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of November 30th, 2021, Clarendon Housing Authority has 2 waiting lists that are open now or opening soon.

 Clarendon Housing Authority serves Clarendon.

-As of 10/16/2018, it is not known if Clarendon Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 11/30/2021, it is not known if Clarendon Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Clarendon Housing Authority manages 22 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Clarendon Housing Authority manages 19 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 50% having issued approximately 0 vouchers in the past year.
 The average voucher holder has received housing benefits for 3 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 3 months on the waiting list1.